sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: saudi aramco

+{{< vimeo_narrow 280249075 "right small" />}}

 An immersive geology visualization and simulation application built on Oblong's g-speak platform, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces *(2010-2012)*.
 This video shows me demonstrating work in progress on a miniature version of the real, much larger system in Dhahran, Saudi Arabia.

-{{< vimeo 280249075 >}}

 &nbsp;